Welcome to the home and premier site of the authentic British Teddy Boy.

 No youth cult has been so enduring, yet so misunderstood, as the Teddy Boys.
 They were maligned by a British Establishment that had no clue what they were about, and as the movement grew that scorn turned to fear.
 Teddy Boys tells of their roots, the music of jive and boogie artists, how the fashion became associated with violence and how the Teds fell into decline after the 1958 Notting Hill Riots.
 Their spirit was preserved by the Rockers of the 60s and through the rising popularity of rockabilly across Europe and beyond.

-'Teddy Boys - a concise History' is a great new book due to be released on 1st December 2012 and written by Ray Ferris and Julian Lord based on an idea from Paul Ramsbottom.
+'Teddy Boys - a concise History' is a great book that was released on 1st December 2012 and written by Ray Ferris and Julian Lord based on an idea from Paul Ramsbottom.
 Retail Price approx: £8.00.
 The Ted on the finalised front cover is London Gang member, Colin Donellan taken on 10th October 1953.

 The Edwardian Teddy Boy and the Teddy Boy Movement.